rust-lang/rfcs/text/0000-escape-blocks.md

 * `?` also raising towards some catching scope.
 * Auto-converting final expression results in `Ok` or `Some`.

-This RFC proposes to add a built-in `escape` blockto the langauge that restricts `?` propagation space and implicitly carries an `'escape` label, allowing the above to be implemented by macros.
+This RFC proposes to add an `escape` block to the language.
+This would restrict the `?` propagation space and provide an explicit `'escape` label that points to the function scope if no `escape` blocks exist in the outer scope.

 This allows us to pause the current push for error handling adjustments and experiment with and innovate error handling extensions as macros